How to Add a New Vector Store Implementation

 ...

-Step 2: Configure Docker Service
+Step 2: Docker Service

 Add the vector store service to docker-compose.yml: